brandur/sorg/content/nanoglyphs-drafts/008-actix.md

 > actix uses generics extensively. compiler is able to use static dispatch for a lot of function calls

-Actix uses generics essentially wherever it's possible to use them, which means that the functions that need to be called as part of an application's lifecycle are determined precisely during compile time.
+Actix uses generics essentially wherever it's possible to use them, which means that the functions that need to be called as part of an application's execution are determined precisely during compile time.
 This is a form of [static dispatch](https://en.wikipedia.org/wiki/Static_dispatch), and means that the program has less work to do during runtime.
 The alternative is dynamic dispatch, where a program uses runtime information to determine where it should route a function call.

-For example, an Actix server is built by specifying a `ServiceFactory` whose job it is to instantiate a `Service`, each of which is a trait implemented by a user-defined type (code from `actix-core`):
+For example, an Actix server is built by specifying a `ServiceFactory` whose job it is to instantiate a `Service`, each of which is a trait implemented by a user-defined type.
+All of it uses generics (code below from `actix-core`):

 ``` rust
 // Per-thread user-defined "service" structure.